peopleware/cordova-splash-sharp/README.md

-# cordova-splash
+# cordova-splash-sharp

 Automatic splash screen generator for Cordova.
-Create a splash screen (2208x2208) once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).
+Create a splash screen (2208x2208) once in the root folder of your Cordova project and use cordova-splash-sharp to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).

 ### Installation

-    $ sudo npm install cordova-splash -g
+    $ sudo npm install cordova-splash-sharp -g

 ### Requirements